jllpons/TFG_DGEanalysis/README.md

 ## Description

-dgeapy.py is a script that tries to analyse Differential Gene Expression (DGE) data at a different levels.
+dgeapy.py is a script that tries to analyse Differential Gene Expression (DGE) data at a different levels with a focus on data visualisation.

 ## Dependencies